f5devcentral/f5-waap/csd/lab1.rst

  Enter the URL where you have added the JavaScript tag to your web server, click "Test JS Injection" and you should see "JS successfully detected".
 In our example it is https://shop.sales-demo.f5demos.com.

  .. image:: ../_static/csd-js-test2.png

 |

- .. note:: The CSD JavaScript tag was already added for demo purposes to the demo-app https://shop.sales-demo.f5demos.com hosted on the F5 Distributed Cloud with the CSD JavaScript tag from the f5-sales-demo tenant.

- Please check this F5 internal channel for the credentials to login to the `f5-sales-demo tenant <https://teams.microsoft.com/l/message/19:45ba7ac2ebb540ecb3b44929aebd7e99@thread.tacv2/1645109960193?tenantId=dd3dfd2f-6a3b-40d1-9be0-bf8327d81c50&groupId=2dc42443-8b46-4694-aa58-defbd3dc8a4b&parentMessageId=1645109960193&teamName=SME-Volterra&channelName=Sales%20Demo%20Tenant%20Ops&createdTime=1645109960193>`_.

-|